sculpin/sculpin.io/source/documentation.md

 ## Composer

 The easiest way to get started with a skeleton is by using [Composer][1].
 If you are not familiar with it, get familiar with it.
-Sculpin relies on it pretty heavily.
+Besides being **awesome**, Sculpin relies on it pretty heavily.

 Please see the installation instructions for [*nix][2] and [Windows][3] to get Composer installed.

 For the rest of these examples we will assume that you have Composer available as `composer` on your path.
-If you opt to not install Composer globally use `php composer.phar` in place of `composer` in the following commands.
+If you opt to not install Composer globally use `php composer.phar` in place of `composer` anytime you see `composer` in the following commands.

 ## Blog Skeleton